 Addison disease develops in about 4/100,000 annually.
 It occurs in all age groups, about equally in each sex, and tends to become clinically apparent during metabolic stress or trauma.
 Onset of severe symptoms (adrenal crisis) may be precipitated by acute infection (a common cause, especially with septicemia).
 Other causes include trauma, surgery, and Na loss from excessive sweating.
 Even with treatment, Addison disease may cause a slight increase in mortality.
 It is not clear whether this increase is due to mistreated adrenal crises or long-term complications of inadvertent over-replacement.

 About 70% of cases in the US are due to idiopathic atrophy of the adrenal cortex, probably caused by autoimmune processes.
 The remainder result from destruction of the adrenal gland by granuloma (eg, TB, histoplasmosis), tumor, amyloidosis, hemorrhage, or inflammatory necrosis.
 Hypoadrenocorticism can also result from administration of drugs that block corticosteroid synthesis (eg, ketoconazole, the anesthetic etomidate).
 Addison disease may coexist with diabetes mellitus or hypothyroidism in polyglandular deficiency syndrome (see Polyglandular Deficiency Syndromes).
-In children, the most common cause of primary adrenal insufficiency is congenital adrenal hyperplasia (CAH—see also Congenital Adrenal Hyperplasia), but other genetic disorders are being increasingly recognized as causes.
+In children, the most common cause of primary adrenal insufficiency is congenital adrenal hyperplasia (CAH—see also Overview of Congenital Adrenal Hyperplasia), but other genetic disorders are being increasingly recognized as causes.

 Both mineralocorticoids and glucocorticoids are deficient.